RolandJAAI/klonaudio/README.md

 #### Prerequisites

-- Python 3.10 or higher
+- Python 3.10-3.12
 - PyTorch 2.0 or higher
-- CUDA (recommended for GPU acceleration)
+- CUDA (recommended for GPU acceleration, automatic fallback to MPS or CPU if not available)
 - [uv](https://docs.astral.sh/uv/) (recommended package manager)

 #### Install uv